dagaayush1205/farmako/README.md

 # farmako
-This is repository for farmako
+This is repository for farmako.
+In development by Ayush, Zainab and Riddima